erictepper/comment-transcriber-for-reddit/README.md

 - code/pulldown-cmark/ - https://github.com/zeantsoi/pulldown-cmark

-From what I can tell, these cited projects are officially used for parsing Reddit's markdown and converting it to html. code/comrak/src/html.rs has been edited by me to change the output of the parser from html tags to .rtf syntax. code/comrak is also the program that I am using for parsing the markdown as I ran into errors using pulldown-cmark.
+From what I can tell, these cited projects are officially used for parsing Reddit's markdown and converting it to html.
+They are required in my project in order to take the text formatting that Reddit uses and convert it into .rtf formatting. code/comrak/src/html.rs has been edited by me to change the output of the parser from html tags to .rtf syntax. code/comrak is also the program that I am using for parsing the markdown as I ran into errors using pulldown-cmark.

 ---